animeshsareen/machine-learning-R/README.md

 * `Today`: Percentage return for today
 * `Direction`: A categorical variable with levels `Down` and `Up` indicating whether the market had a positive or negative return on a given day

+Deliverable: a solid understanding of stepwise selection and its pros/cons.